-352. RELIGION AND LAW

-355S.
-CONSTITUTIONAL LAW AND AMERICAN POLITICS

-356. THE POLITICS OF CONSTITUTIONAL RIGHTS AND LIBERTIES

-395. SPECIAL TOPICS: COMPARATIVE CAPITALISM

-400. INTERNSHIP IN POLITICAL SCIENCE 1-4 Designed to provide an opportunity for the student to expand his theoretical knowledge and practical application of administrative principles by first-hand experience in various public agencies.
+352. RELIGION AND LAW This course will examine the history of legal interpretation of the first two clauses of the Bill of Rights, with a focus on the problems of legally defining the term "religion."
+(Same as REL 352) HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 355S.
+CONSTITUTIONAL LAW AND AMERICAN POLITICS 356.
+THE POLITICS OF CONSTITUTIONAL RIGHTS AND LIBERTIES 395.
+SPECIAL TOPICS: COMPARATIVE CAPITALISM4 Prerequisite: At least one 100-level Political Science course.
+An intensive introduction to the subfield of political science known as comparative political economy.
+The course focuses on patterns of state-economy relations with the goal of understanding differences in the organization of capitalist economies in the United States, Western Europe, and Japan, and the implications of these differences for economic performance and political stability.
+Topics covered include market regulation, welfare states, and responses to crises.
+400. INTERNSHIP IN POLITICAL SCIENCE Designed to provide an opportunity for the student to expand his theoretical knowledge and practical application of administrative principles by first-hand experience in various public agencies.
 May be repeated once for credit.
 Offered on demand.

-473. SEMINAR IN POLITICAL SCIENCE
+473. SEMINAR IN POLITICAL SCIENCE 491-498.

-491-498.
 INDEPENDENT STUDY